enyao-cce/mra-device/README.md

 ## Troubleshooting
 Scenario: sudo systemctl status shows the name-of-your-service failed to run, try the following:
-* reconnect the USB converter
+* Reconnect the USB converter
 * Check the path in ExecStart in the .service file is correct
 * Check the BROKER_ADDRESS in config.py is correct